njosefbeck/unicorn-mart/README.md

 **This project has been updated to use Gatsby v2**

+**This project uses the [old version of Stripe Checkout](https://stripe.com/docs/checkout).
+For an updated e-commerce Gatsby + Stripe integration, see my project [dragon-mart](https://github.com/njosefbeck/dragon-mart).**

 ## The Goal

 I wanted to create a simple e-commerce solution that leverages the awesomeness that is static generators, while still giving clients a CMS to manage their inventory.
 My goal is always to get off of using WordPress whenever a CMS is required by a client.
 Bye bye WordPress!